 La Restinga is the southernmost village in El Hierro and in Spain.
 If you are into diving then this is the hotspot of all the companies that offer diving services.

-You can walk to the Southernmost point of Spain which is nearby the village or try some local Canarian dishes in a restaurant like El Refugio.
+You can walk to the Southernmost point of Spain which is near the village or try some local Canarian dishes in a restaurant like El Refugio.
 Or you can drive to the popular swimming spot at Playa de Tacorón to enjoy time in the water.

 El Hierro travel guide: best places to visit in the Central El Hierro